What’s the project about:

 With Human Stories of Digital Transformation, Commons Network aims to further the idea of online spaces where citizens and communities take center stage.
 We believe that securing this space online and in the digital infrastructure is crucial to the wellbeing of societies.
 A digital space that embodies our values: strong public institutions, democratic governance, sovereignty of communities and people, diversity of cultures, and equality and justice.

-We are collecting stories from people’s daily lives, stories and experiences from people who are affected by digital transition.
+We are collecting stories and experiences from people who are affected by digital transition.
 Big tech infrastructures such as delivery services, taxi services, algorithms, are increasingly shaping our cities.
 But optimizing for convenience comes with a price.
-How are surveillance capitalism and ever-growing societal and economic power imbalances affecting our lives?
+How are surveillance capitalism and ever-growing societal and economic power imbalances affecting our daily lives?

 Teaching with Microsoft and Google classroom creates inequality between students, but also it is privatising our public infrastructures.
 Effectively we end up with the situation that big tech designs our education systems.
 Is this desirable?
 More generally, taken along by the neoliberal ethics of productivity and efficiency we are letting convenience lure us into the use of certain tools.
 Digital tools are being optimised for convenience, not for democratic governance or privacy for example.